hdgarrood/redmine_release_notes/README.md

 ## features

-* Create/read/update/delete release notes per issue.
+* Store release notes and release notes status (todo, done, not required) per issue.
-* Show a list of versions, together with how close the release notes are to being done.
+* See how close the release notes for a certain version are to being finished.
 * Generate release notes for a particular version.
 * Define templates for generated release notes.
-* Localizable - currently there are English, German, Russian, and French translations.
+* Localizable; currently available in English, German, Russian, and French.

 ## install